Lalawak/Lalawak/README.md

 - 👋 Hi, I’m @Lalawak
-- 👀 I’m interested in tecnology
+- 👀 I’m interested in technology
 - 🌱 I’m currently learning security of information
 - 💞️ I’m looking to collaborate on...
 - 📫 How to reach me ...